 Age to Start Children’s Multivitamins

 I recommend starting the supplement spackle at the first birthday, unless the child is on a toddler formula that already has the extras added.
 The body and brain are growing especially fast up to age 3, when many kids are notoriously picky eaters (with French fries the most popular vegetable, apple juice the most popular fruit, and white flour the most popular grain).

-So what should you look for in a multivitamin?
 Depending on how your child eats, you probably want to supplement with 50% to 100% of the age-appropriate recommended doses of at least “the Greene 13” (listed above).
 You may not find all of these in one place.
 In fact, it can be a great idea to look for other sources of calcium, fiber, and omega 3’s (DHA), either in foods or in supplements.

 Most children probably do not need or benefit from extra-large supplemental doses of vitamins or minerals, and especially not vitamin A or iron.
 Most children certainly do not benefit from artificial colors or preservatives, or from extra helpings of sugars or artificial sweeteners found in some children’s vitamins.
 Look for vitamins with low-sugar, or healthy sweetener options.
 I suggest not starting with gummy or candy vitamins, because daily candy is not a lesson kids need to learn, and it can be a hard habit to break.
 Where possible, food sources of the vitamins and minerals in the supplements may contain many more nutrients than named on the label.
 Don’t settle for pop-culture standards.
 A healthy food store is a great place to ask for help selecting the best vitamins for your child.

 But whatever vitamin you choose, the simple habit of a daily multivitamin/mineral can be an important back-up to your child’s food drive, a smart idea in a culture that seems bent on enticing children with foods that undermine their body’s wisdom.